lk-geimfari/mimesis/README.md

 ## Decorators
-If your locale is cyrillic, but you need latinized locale-specific data, then you can use special decorator.
+If your locale belongs to the family of Cyrillic languages, but you need latinized locale-specific data, then you can use special decorator which help you romanize your data.
 At this moment it's works only for Russian and Ukrainian:
 ```python
 >>> from mimesis.decorators import romanized